Matrix coefficient realization theory of noncommutative rational functions: Applications

 \begin{cor} Let $r\in \re$ and assume $\dom_m r\neq\emptyset$.
 Then $r$ is a rational identity if and only if $r$ vanishes on $\dom_N r$, where

 and $\varkappa$ is as in Remark \ref{r:bound}. \end{cor}

 \begin{proof} Direct consequence of Theorem \ref{t:RIbound} and Remark \ref{r:bound}. \end{proof}

 If we have no information about the domain of a nc rational expression $r$ and we want to know if it represents a nonzero nc rational function, then we first have to check whether $s$ represents a nonzero nc rational function for every $s\in\re$ such that $s^{-1}$ is a sub-expression in $r$.
+In this case it might be preferable to apply rational identity testing results of \cite{HW,DM1}.

-The following restatement of Theorem \ref{t:RIbound} supports the intuition that a nonzero rational function, which vanishes on all matrices of a given size, has to be sufficiently complicated.
+The following refinement of Theorem \ref{t:RIbound} supports the intuition that a nonzero rational function, which vanishes on all matrices of a given size, has to be sufficiently complicated.